Healthcare in Thailand

 - Purchase the complete Expat Arrivals Thailand Guide (PDF)

 Healthcare in Thailand is generally of a good quality, especially in Bangkok.
-Many doctors and other specialists even speak English, but the standard of care deteriorates considerably in rural areas.
+Many doctors and other specialists speak English, but the standard of care deteriorates considerably in rural areas.

 One peculiarity of the system which expats might encounter is that it is often easier to find a specialist than a GP.
 A specialist at a general hospital should, however, be able to treat most general ailments.